hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 }
 ```

+If you look at the previous GraphQL queries with arguments, you might spot two differences:

+* You define the type of the variable accepted by the query - an integer (number), in this case
+* The hardcoded value is replaced by the variable `$limit`

-In addition to the query above, we send a variables object:
+But before you can run the query, there is an additional step.
+You also need to send a variables object:

 ```json
 {